History of Cluj-Napoca: Twentieth century

-After World War II, the Romanian university (which had moved to Sibiu and Timișoara in the aftermath of the Second Vienna Award) returned to Cluj and took the name "Babeş", after the scientist Victor Babeş.
+After World War II, the Romanian university (which had moved to Sibiu and Timișoara in the aftermath of the Second Vienna Award) returned to Cluj and took the name "Babeș", after the scientist Victor Babeș.
 Parts of the Hungarian university moved to Szeged and were later named University of Szeged, which became one of the most distinguished universities in Hungary and in Central Europe.
 The remaining parts formed the Hungarian University of Cluj and took the name "Bolyai", after the mathematician János Bolyai.
-The two universities, the Romanian Babeş University and the Hungarian Bolyai University, merged in 1959 forming the Babeş-Bolyai University, with teaching in both Romanian and Hungarian.
+The two universities, the Romanian Babeș University and the Hungarian Bolyai University, merged in 1959 forming the Babeş-Bolyai University, with teaching in both Romanian and Hungarian.
 Nowadays, this is the largest university in Romania.

 Hungarians remained the majority of the city's population until the 1960s, when for the first time in its long history, Romanians outnumbered Hungarians.
 According to the 1966 census, the city's population of 185,663 was composed of 56% Romanians and 41% Hungarians.
-Until 1974 the official Romanian name of the city was Cluj.
+Until 1974, the official Romanian name of the city was Cluj.
 It was renamed to Cluj-Napoca by the Communist government to recognize it as the site of the Roman colony Napoca.

 After the Romanian revolution

 Following the Romanian Revolution of 1989, the nationalist politician Gheorghe Funar became mayor for 12 years.
 His tenure was marked by strong Romanian nationalistic and anti-Hungarian ideas.
 A number of public art projects were undertaken by the city with the aim of highlighting Romanian symbols of the city, most of them regarded by Hungarian ethnics as a way of obscuring the city's Hungarian ancestry.
-In June 2004 Gheorghe Funar was voted out of office.
+In June 2004, Gheorghe Funar was voted out of office.
 He was replaced by Emil Boc of the Democratic Party.
 The laws on municipal bilingualism have not been applied in administration as the 2002 city census showed less than 20% Hungarians.

 In 1994 and 2000, Cluj-Napoca hosted the Central European Olympiad in Informatics (CEOI).
 It thus made Romania not only the first country to have hosted the CEOI, but also the first country to have hosted it a second time.

 The city is known in Hasidic Jewish history for the founding of the Sanz-Klausenburg dynasty.

-In 2015 Cluj was awarded the "European Youth Capital" title.
+In 2015, Cluj was awarded the "European Youth Capital" title.